Reddit Community Discusses What Food Is Legitimately Good For Dogs As Opposed To Food That's Just Advertised As "Healthy"

 Research indicates that informed pet owners are more likely to make healthier choices for their pets, leading to improved overall well-being.

-19. "Overconsumptions of filler they use in place of grains."
+19. "Overconsumption of fillers they use in place of grains."

-20. Always have a proper consultation from the vet and deeper knowledge about the dog's health state and diet.
+20. Always have a proper consultation with the vet and a deeper understanding of the dog's health status and diet.